r74tech/docusaurus-plugin-panzoom/docs/docs/03-getting-started/02-configuration.md

 ### Adding Custom Selectors

-Let's say you want to add pan and zoon functionality to specific elements in your Docusaurus site, such as images or div element, you can define a CSS class in the `selectors` array.
+Let's say you want to add pan and zoom functionality to specific elements in your Docusaurus site, such as images or div element, you can define a CSS class in the `selectors` array.

 In this example, we will add a custom selector `.panzoom` to enable pan and zoom functionality on elements with that